Construction Alert: Sagamore Bridge maintenance planned to begin on March 20th. More information here.

 Round 1 Public Engagement Public Meetings

-MassDOT held Virtual Public Information Meetings on June 29, 2021 and June 30, 2021 to discuss the Program scope, status, schedule and answer questions from the public.
+MassDOT held meetings on June 29, 2021 and June 30, 2021 to discuss the field investigations data collection, regional transportation improvement needs, and program scope and timeline.

 Recent Studies and Agreements